Dick Simon: Team ownership

 Dick Simon fielded his own race team beginning in 1983 and shortly thereafter began fielding cars for pay drivers, Dick Simon Racing being one of the most competitive teams offering race seats to such drivers almost always fielded current-year March and Lola chassis and had a competitive engine package.
+Simon himself retired from driving in 1988, one of the motivations being his difficulty in finding sponsors for himself as opposed to younger, up and coming drivers, saying in later that sponsors did not "want to sponsor somebody’s hobby, and that’s what they consider when an owner’s out there racing.”
 In 1989 the team fielded two fully funded drivers in Scott Brayton and Arie Luyendyk as the team moved towards the front of the pack.
 Simon fielded a car in the 1992 Indianapolis 500 for Lyn St. James who became the second woman to drive in the race.
 Raul Boesel finished 5th in points with three runner-up finishes in 1993, the team's best season result.

-The team had a difficult 1995 and Simon sold the team to Andy Evans who turned it into Team Scandia.
+At 61 years old, Simon stepped behind the wheel of Davy Jones' car for shakedowns ahead of the 1995 Indianapolis 500, as Jones was in California for a NASCAR event.
+Overall, team had a difficult 1995 and Simon sold the team to Andy Evans who turned it into Team Scandia.
 Simon returned to ownership in the Indy Racing League IndyCar Series in 1999 but saw little success.
 The team was shut down after the team's driver Stéphan Grégoire failed to qualify for the 2001 Indianapolis 500.

 Personal life

-Dick Simon was once questioned by the FBI under the suspicion of being the airplane hijacker D. B. Cooper.
+Simon was an adventurist and enthusiast.
+He was an experienced skier, scuba diver, registered pilot, sky diver, and parachutist.
+He was a national champion parachute jumper, and made over 1,600 jumps during the 1960s.
+In 1970, he left a desk job at an insurance company to pursue a career in auto racing.
+Simon is married to Dianne.
+Simon was once questioned by the FBI under the suspicion of being the airplane hijacker D. B. Cooper.
 He proved that he was discussing sponsorship with the president of General Foods in Upstate New York on the date of the hijack.